 Established in 1871 at its current site as Sharp Street Cemetery, and renamed in 1894, Mount Auburn Cemetery has for over a century served Baltimore's African-American residents as a tranquil, pastoral burial grounds.
 In addition, the grounds have served for intimate family reunions, anniversaries, memorial celebrations, worship tours, and regular family visits.
 Once a source of pride for Baltimore’s Black community; off-and-on throughout the years, Sharp Street UMC has proudly raised funds to keep the grounds’ ownership in local, Black hands --a distinguished feat!
 However, at over a century a half in age, the cemetery continues to show its age.

-In 2020, in partnership with Westport CEDC, the grounds are included as an action item in the forthcoming Harbor West Master Plan, to begin a transformation towards a proper Memorial Park via a long-term communal ecological and restoration plan.
+The long term stewardship of Mt.
+Auburn Cemetery is a focus area of the Harbor West Master Planning effort where a ecological and restoration plan will be explored.
 Doing so will allow cemetery leadership to align regular maintenance and on-site security needs with the CEDC's capacity to fundraise for community-supported engagement.
 This adjustment will reposition specific areas within the landscape to a proper conservation preserve, thus recognizing the historic resonance of the grounds with modern ecological restoration strategies.

 Imagine where rather than simply having seasonal lawn cuttings, the grounds can, in areas where visitors are sparse and where archiving has taken place, become home to a biodiverse group of native perennials, wildflowers, tree sapplings, and other wild bush.